 In recognition of the climate crisis and the need to reduce our carbon footprint, the Village added reference to the BC Energy Step Code to Building Bylaw No. 867, 2019, adopted in July of 2019.

-The Building Bylaw requires that new Part 9 residential buildings meet Step 3 as of January 1, 2020, and Step 4 as of January 1, 2021.
+The Building Bylaw requires that new Part 9 residential buildings meet Step 4 as of January 1, 2021.
 Most single-family homes, duplexes and small multi-family homes fall into the category of Part 9 buildings.

-Step 4 is considered a higher step.
-To achieve this step, builders will need to adopt a more integrated approach to building design employing various techniques and strategies to meet the performance requirements.
+To achieve this Step 4, builders will need to adopt a more integrated approach to building design employing various techniques and strategies to meet the performance requirements.

 Homes built to the new BC Energy Step Code standard will use less energy, cost less to operate and maintain, and be more comfortable than homes built to BC Building Code standards.